 Additional dietary concerns

 You may read that thyroid patients should avoid cruciferous vegetables and/or iodine due to a goitrogenic (or thyroid-hindering) effect.
-This has been debunked by Dr. Sarah Ballantyne.
+This has been debunked.
 If you are following the autoimmune protocol, there are no additional restrictions for thyroid disease specifically.
 However, if you have other food sensitivities that are not addressed by the AIP (like a shellfish or strawberry allergy), you will need to eliminate those foods as well.

 If you’re stressed out, your body is stressed out.
 A stressed-out body can’t cope as well with illness and it certainly can’t heal.
 Whatever’s causing your stress (it could be something as simple as exercising too much, eating too frequently, or not eating frequently enough), it’s time to do something about it.
 Relaxation techniques abound online.
 Meditation, yoga, laughing with your friends and family, playing with your kids or pets, taking some time for yourself… and so on.
 Consider seeing a therapist to help you find coping strategies if you feel you need help that you aren’t getting at home.